ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 ### Z-percentile

-This seeding method is almost identical to Z-sum, except that instead of assigning teams a Z-score, it assigns teams the corresponding percentile with respect to the normal distribution.
+This seeding method is almost identical to Z-sum, except that instead of assigning teams a Z-score, it assigns teams the corresponding percentile under the [standard normal distribution](https://en.wikipedia.org/wiki/Normal_distribution#Standard_normal_distribution)).
 In other words, Z-percentile estimates the percentage of teams beaten on each map by fitting scores to a bell curve, and each team will receive a value between 0 and 1 on each map played.
 Seeding is then determined by the sum of these values, with the highest sum receiving seed 1.

 The Z-percentile sum for a team is given by

 ![Z-percentile formula](img/zpercentile.png)

-Here, `NORMCDF` is the cumulative distribution function for the standard normal distribution (also sometimes called `NORMSDIST` in software).
+Here, `NORMCDF` is the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) for the standard normal distribution (also sometimes called `NORMSDIST` in software).

 ### Zipf's law